devGod1994/brickellpaymentgateway-plugin/README.txt

 = 5.5.1 =
 * Fix: Proper printing of validation errors returned from the API.
 * Improvement: Distinguish between capture exceptions and API exception when adding runtime errors on capture requests.
-* Improvement: Add order ID to API error message on capture errors not caused specifically by the PensoPay_Capture_Exception.
+* Improvement: Add order ID to API error message on capture errors not caused specifically by the BrickellPay_Capture_Exception.
-* Developer: Add PensoPay_Capture_Exception.
+* Developer: Add BrickellPay_Capture_Exception.

 = 5.5.0 =
 * Add: Separate PayPal payment instance
-* Improvement: PayPal instance will, by default, strip cart items when sending data to PensoPay.
+* Improvement: PayPal instance will, by default, strip cart items when sending data to BrickellPay.

 = 5.4.2 =
-* Fix: Improvement of WC_PensoPay_Order::get_order_number_for_api to avoid errors if WC_PensoPay_Subscription::get_subscriptions_for_renewal_order returns no subscriptions.
+* Fix: Improvement of WC_BrickellPay_Order::get_order_number_for_api to avoid errors if WC_BrickellPay_Subscription::get_subscriptions_for_renewal_order returns no subscriptions.
 * Add: MasterCard ID Check logo

 = 5.4.1 =